klaytn/kips/KIPs/kip-34.md

 While designing the common architecture, we tried to use the concept used in Klaytn as much as possible.

-## Backwards Compatibility
+## Backward Compatibility

 The backward compatibility is preserved.
-That is, previous implementation using Klaytn SDKs will work without any changes.
+That is, the previous implementation using Klaytn SDKs will work without any changes.

 ## Test Cases

 1. All of the functions defined in the above common architecture diagram should be provided.
-2. The exsiting functions in caver-js and caver-java can be used.
+2. The existing functions in caver-js and caver-java can be used.

 ## Implementation